 A study by Regus found that 27% of workers think of daily work-related traveling a waste of time.
 It’s surprising that the remaining 73% don’t see that as a complete waste of time (and money)!

 It takes almost an hour for an average worker to travel between home and office.
 For some, it is almost 3 hours on a daily basis, according to U.S census bureau.
 That is more than 700 hours in a year.

 Imagine how much more you can achieve in this time?
 A Washington Post article aptly puts it as “the astonishing human potential wasted on commutes”.
 A study claims that workers might be wasting $2500 to $6000 a year, as well as 11 days in traffic.

 No wonder remote employees are happier and more satisfied with their jobs.
-Employees reported higher levels of satisfaction and happiness after remote working for 3 – 5 years.
+In-fact, employees experience higher levels of satisfaction and happiness after remote working for 3 – 5 years.

 Job stress is real.
 It can take a toll on your emotional, as well as physical health.
 It is so bad that people consider going to work as the least preferable choice from a list of 40 activities.
 Only being “sick in bed” ranked below.

 52% of workers across many different professions said they feel stressed at work.
 60% think that work-related stress has increased in the past few years.
 This is your problem as an employer, as much as it is theirs.
 Stressed and disinterested employees cannot perform at a high level.
 Most of them just try to fake work and look busy at the office.

 Things can change when employees are allowed to work from home.
 The comfort of home doesn’t allow stress to build up.
 You can take a break well before the point of nervous breakdown.
 Similarly, one to one meetings with your boss or managers are not as stressful.